Areas of Practice

 Contact us to discuss your legal needs.
 Se habla español.

-Call us at 866-793-6159, or contact us online to find out how we can help you.
-Our main office is located in Glen Burnie, Md. and we also maintain offices in Annapolis, Ellicott City, Owings Mills, and Laurel, Md. for the convenience of our clients.
+Call us 410-324-3140, or contact us online to find out how we can help you.
+We are located in Glen Burnie, Maryland.

 Do I need a lawyer?

 If you think you might need a lawyer, then it is possible you may well need a lawyer!
-That is why the attorneys at Alan S. Forman, LLC provide a free initial consultation.
+That is why the attorneys at Forman Clothier Law Group, LLC provide a free initial consultation.

 What is the difference between a misdemeanor and a felony?